debauchee/barrier-wiki/Bulding-on-Windows.md

 - If the build succeeds your binaries will be in build/bin/{Debug,Release}

 ### The Barrier Installer
-*__WARNING:__ You will need to modify the build script if you want anything other than a Release installer for Win64.*
+*You will need to modify the build script if you want anything other than a Release installer for Win64.*
 - Complete the build procedure above using the Release configuration
 - Run build_installer.bat